jsk-ros-pkg/jsk_aerial_robot/.github/PULL_REQUEST_TEMPLATE.md

-### What is this
+### What it is

 Please briefly explain the purpose and the result of this PR.

 ### Details

-Please explain the contribution of this PR in detail.
+Please explain the contribution of this PR in detail:

 - commit1:
 - commit2: